 Resource Recovery Plan

-The RDCK is pleased to announce that their 2021 Resource Recovery Plan, created with the assistance of a multi-stakeholder advisory commitee and consultants, has been officially submitted to the BC Minister of Environment and Climate Change Strategy for review and approval.
-Once approved, it will replace the previous 2010 Plan and serve to guide recycling, composting, landfilling; and ensure sustainable waste management practices for years to come.
+The RDCK is pleased to announce that the 2021 Resource Recovery Plan, created with the assistance of a multi-stakeholder advisory commitee and consultants, has been officially approved by the BC Minister of Environment and Climate Change Strategy.
+It replaces the previous 2010 Plan and guides recycling, composting, landfilling; and ensures sustainable waste management practices for years to come.

-Solid waste management in the RDCK has evolved from burning and dumping, to our current modern system designed to meet stringent regulatory requirements and the needs of our vast region.
-The system has many moving parts including municipal and private collection services, recycling depots, transfer stations, and landfills; take-back programs for everything from beverage containers to lightbulbs to small appliances; plus taking care of yesterday’s messes to make sure they don’t pose a risk to the environment.
+Solid waste management in the RDCK has evolved from burning and dumping, to our current system which meets stringent regulatory requirements and the needs of our vast region.
+Our waste management system has many moving parts including municipal and private collection services, recycling depots, transfer stations, and landfills, take-back programs for harder to recycle materials, plus taking care of historic or legacy disposal sites to make sure they don’t pose a risk to human or environmental health and safety.

-Ideally, only when it can’t be Reused, Repurposed or Recycled is it garbage for landfilling; every new solution is a step in this direction.
+Ideally, only when something can’t be Reused, Repurposed or Recycled is it landfilled; every solution is a step in preventing landfilled waste.
 Less is More.

 What is a Resource Recovery Plan?

-A Resource Recovery Plan (RRP) is a plan that all BC regional districts must prepare and update every ten years.
-Our previous RRPs have focused on improving our disposal system by closing old dumps, building transfer stations and regional landfills, and making recycling accessible to everyone.
-Thanks to all of our efforts over the past few years, our current waste disposal system is significantly better.
-We are enthusiastic recyclers, but there’s room for improvement.
+A Resource Recovery Plan (RRP), or Solid Waste Managment Plan (SWMP), is a guidance document that all BC regional districts must prepare and update every ten years.
+Our previous Plans have focused on improving our disposal system by closing old dumps, building transfer stations and regional landfills, and making recycling accessible to everyone.
+Thanks to multi-stakeholder efforts over the past few years, our current waste disposal system is significantly improved.

 The new RRP contains three main strategies:

 - Zero Waste - reducing what we send to the landfill

 - Residual Waste - securing landfill capacity for the long-term and meeting regulatory requirements